Kavia-M/ai-restaurant-reservation-assistant/Usecase_documentation.md

 - Support **multi-user concurrency** with robust locking, ensuring conflict-free bookings even during peak hours across thousands of simultaneous users.
 - Rely on **more advanced LLMs** for better reasoning, long-context, tool-call stability, autonomy and minimal backend coding effort.
 - **Expand the system vertically** into adjacent industries such as hotels, spas, clinics, coworking spaces, and event venues by reusing the same reservation intelligence, preference engine, availability search logic, and tool-calling framework with minimal re-engineering.
+- **Evolve into a unified travel and hospitality assistant**, where users can plan restaurants, hotels, experiences, and transport together—similar to a personalized AI concierge.
+The system will continue to prioritize personalized recommendations while allowing clearly labeled, user-optional sponsored listings without affecting the fairness of core suggestions.

-This positions GoodFoods as an AI-forward hospitality brand with strong operational control and elevated guest satisfaction.
+This positions GoodFoods as an AI-forward hospitality brand and lays the foundation for a broader, ecosystem-level AI concierge platform capable of serving travelers, diners, and service-seekers within a single intelligent assistant.

-### Success Criteria — What will make this bot successful?
+### Success Criteria — (Product Performance Targets)
+*The following metrics represent the future performance goals the system aims to achieve as the solution evolves into full production readiness.*

 - **30% reduction** in failed reservation attempts through intelligent fallback recommendations (Functions 2–4).
 - **20% increase** in customer satisfaction by offering personalized suggestions using user preferences extracted via Functions 0.1–0.6.
 - **Reduced manual workload** by automating availability search, booking, cancellation, and feedback collection.
 - **High accuracy** in restaurant selection using sentiment-aware ranking defined in Function 1.
-- **Seamless natural interaction**—no exposure of backend or technical details, as enforced by `reservation_agent_prompt.md`.
+- **Seamless natural interaction** — no exposure of backend or technical details, as enforced by `reservation_agent_prompt.md`.

-#### Success Criteria — for Long term goal?
-(Measurable Metrics + ROI)
+#### Success Criteria for Long-Term Goals (Measurable Metrics and ROI)

 ##### Business Metrics
 - **25–35% increase** in total reservations within the first 3 months.
-- **15–20% uplift** in table utilization during peak hours through alternate-slot & nearby-branch suggestions.
+- **15–20% uplift** in table utilization during peak hours through alternate-slot and nearby-branch suggestions.
 - **30% higher repeat-customer rate** through preference-aware recommendations.
-- **Positive ROI within 6–9 months** due to reduced manual workload and increased occupancy.
+- **Positive ROI within 12-15 months** due to reduced manual workload and increased occupancy.

 ##### Operational Metrics
 - **40–50% reduction** in manual reservation handling by staff.